bazelbuild/starlark/spec.md

 - spaces: newline, eof, indent, outdent.
 - identifier.
-- literals: string, int, float.
+- literals: string, bytes, int, float.
 - plus all quoted tokens such as '+=', 'return'.

 Notes:

 - Ambiguity is resolved using operator precedence.
-- The grammar does not enforce the legal order of params and args, nor that the first compclause must be a 'for'.
+- The grammar does not enforce the legal order of params and args, nor that the first CompClause must be a 'for'.